VE3RD/DMRGateway-4/README.md

 For example, the default configuration moves the announcements from BrandMeister for linking and unlinking to the same talk group slot as the reflectors themselves, a far more reasonable configuration than the default BrandMeister one.

-The rewrite rules don’t apply to the XLX reflector, where only the slot and the talk group used may be changed.
+The rewrite rules don't apply to the XLX reflector, where only the slot and the talk group used may be changed.
 The controls i.e. private calls, for altering the reflector are fixed.
 In the case of the XLX reflectors the gateway will issue voice prompts to indicate the current reflector.
 These are available in a number of languages.